lcr77/internship-application-product-management/README.md

-Excited at the prospect of joining Cloudflare as a Product Management Intern!
+Excited about the prospect of joining Cloudflare as a Product Management Intern!

 You can find my challenge submission [here!](https://github.com/lcr77/internship-application-product-management/blob/master/Cloudflare%20Internship%20PM%20Challenge.pdf)